The County Clerk manages elections, candidates and voters, including registration information and polling locations.

 Voter registration is valid for life, unless you

 - Wish to affiliate with a different party or

 - Your record is made inactive if you don’t vote in 2 general elections

 Tooele County is a “Vote By Mail” County, which means that every voter who is registered will be mailed a ballot.
 Voted ballots must be postmarked no later than November 2, 2020 in order to count in the General Election.
 If you do not want to mail your voted ballot, you may drop your ballot in any of our Ballot Drop Boxes.
 To see a list of Ballot Drop Boxes please click on the above tab “Where do I vote?“.

 If you will be out of town for the election, you can fill out a “Voter Alternate Address Request Form” to have your ballot sent.
 If you already have an alternate address on file with us there is no need to fill out the new form.

-Due to the COVID-19 Pandemic, the legislature has passed some important changes to the election procedures in HB 3006.
-This election there will be no Early Voting or In-Person Polling Locations.
-There will be a Mobile Polling Location but only for special situations.
-We encourage you to vote the ballot you receive in the mail.
-The Republican Party is the only one that will have ballots in this election.
-For more information contact the Clerk’s office at 435-843-3155.
+Due to the COVID-19 Pandemic, the legislature has passed some important changes to the election procedures in SB 6007.
+This election there will be outdoor Early Voting and one outdoor In-Person Polling Locations.
+These will be limited to special situations.

 Check Your Registration